Divajain/userdocs/docs/connectingpsp.md

  - The PSP you wish to connect. *(PSP not in that list?
 Don't worry, we're always adding more.
 Email support@asperato.com and we'll see what we can do.)*
  - An optional description of this PSP connection (such as "Wholefood Tavistock branch".)

+3. You will get to select option to "Use Custom Gateway Details" or "Use Asperato Gateway Details"

-3. The dialog will then show you the keys required for the PSP you have selected.
+4. Select option "Use Custom Gateway Details".
+The dialog will then ask you to enter the keys required for the PSP you have selected.
 You will need to obtain these from your PSP (instructions can be found below for some PSPs.)
 When you've entered all the details, it should look something like this:

 ![New connection dialog](/userdocs/img/adding_psp/new_connection_dialog.png)

-4. Click the "Create PSP connection" button.
+5. Click the "Create PSP connection" button.

 The "PSP connections" component should now be updated with your new gateway connection - if all has worked ok, you'll see a green tick by your newly added connection.